Will Norris: Portsmouth

 On 14 June 2023, Norris agreed to sign for League One club Portsmouth on a three-year deal.
-On 5 August 2023, Norris made his league debut for Portsmouth in a 1-1 home draw against Bristol Rovers.
+On 5 August 2023, Norris made his league debut for Portsmouth in a 1–1 home draw against Bristol Rovers.
 Norris was named in the League One Team of the Season at the EFL Awards along with teammates Marlon Pack and Conor Shaughnessy.
 Norris was an ever-present as Portsmouth were promoted to the Championship as league winners, having spent the previous six seasons in League One.
-He captained the side on the final day of the season in a 2-0 away win against Lincoln City in which he saved a second half penalty from Daniel Mândroiu.
+He captained the side on the final day of the season in a 2–0 away win against Lincoln City in which he saved a second half penalty from Daniel Mândroiu.
 Norris kept 19 clean sheets in the league in 2023–24.
 Norris made 8 league appearances for Portsmouth in 2024–25 in their return to the Championship.
 Norris kept 2 clean sheets and was named man of the match in both games.
 Norris left the club on 3 February 2025, by mutual agreement, to join Wycombe Wanderers.

 Wycombe Wanderers

 On 3 February 2025, Norris signed for League One club Wycombe Wanderers.
 Norris kept 8 clean sheets in 17 league appearances, helping Wycombe to a 5th place finish in 2024–25.
+Norris made 34 appearances in the league in 2025–26, keeping 12 clean sheets, as Wycombe finished 11th in League One.
+On 12 May 2026, the club said it had offered the player a new contract.

+Salford City

+On 26 June 2026, Norris signed for League Two club Salford City.
+On 8 August 2026, Norris made his debut for Salford in a 1–1 home draw against Shrewsbury Town.
+Both Norris and Shrewsbury goalkeeper Will Brook saved four penalties each in the shoutout as Shrewsbury won 4-3.